spekulatius/laravel-commonmark-blog/README.md

 ....
 ```

 Default values can be set under `defaults` in the config file.
-If you unsure which headers to include consult [joshbuchea/HEAD](https://github.com/joshbuchea/HEAD).
+If you are unsure which headers to include consult [joshbuchea/HEAD](https://github.com/joshbuchea/HEAD).

 ### How to Add an Article Listing Page